-t is the student's responsibility to initiate and complete the necessary procedures for making course schedule changes such as adding, dropping, exchanging, or withdrawing from courses.
+It is the student's responsibility to initiate and complete the necessary procedures for making course schedule changes such as adding, dropping, exchanging, or withdrawing from courses.

-The first eight calendar days of a semester/term constitutes the Enrollment Adjustment Period.
+The first eight calendar days of a semester/ term constitutes the Enrollment Adjustment Period.
 Within this time, the student will be permitted to exchange class(es) without financial penalty.
 For any adjustment other than even exchange, the student will be responsible for charges associated with the Enrollment Adjustment as detailed in the Refund Policy section.
-Adding or dropping class(es) must be arranged by the student in the Park University representative's office or by email.
-COURSES MAY NOT BE ADDED OR DROPPED BY TELE-PHONE.
+Adding or dropping class(es) must be arranged by the student in the Park University representative's office or by using their PirateMail (e-mail) account.
+COURSES MAY NOT BE ADDED OR DROPPED BY TELEPHONE.